Drumber/RemoteLight/README.md

 ## Community support
 - French translation by Pat'o beurre

-If you want to support my project, you can do it directly on GitHub or you can contact met on the [RemoteLight discord](https://discord.com/invite/2MmxEsg).
+If you want to support my project, you can do it directly on GitHub or you can contact me on the [RemoteLight discord](https://discord.com/invite/2MmxEsg).

 ## Changelog
 [Changelog of all versions since v0.1.1](./CHANGELOG.md)